Analog-to-digital converter: Dual-slope integrating

-The analog part of the circuit consists of a high input impedance buffer, precision integrator and a voltage comparator.
-The converter first integrates the analog input signal for a fixed duration and then it integrates an internal reference voltage of opposite polarity until the integrator output is zero.
-The main disadvantage of this circuit is the long duration time.
-They are particularly suitable for accurate measurement of slowly varying signals such as thermocouples and weighing scales.
+Tracking

-Delta-encoded
+A tracking ADC employs a negative feedback loop consisting of a voltage comparator, an up/down counter clocked at a fixed rate, and a digital-to-analog converter (DAC), to track (continuously follow and match) the analog input voltage.
+The comparator produces a digital signal indicating whether the DAC voltage is less than or greater than the input voltage, which in turn causes the count to increment or decrement, respectively, every clock cycle.
+The counter outputs are used as DAC input data, and consequently the DAC voltage—and by virtue of tracking, the analog input voltage—is indicated by the count.

-A delta-encoded or counter-ramp ADC has an up-down counter that feeds a DAC.
-The input signal and the DAC both go to a comparator.
-The comparator controls the counter.
-The circuit uses negative feedback from the comparator to adjust the counter until the DAC's output matches the input signal and number is read from the counter.
-Delta converters have very wide ranges and high resolution, but the conversion time is dependent on the input signal behavior, though it will always have a guaranteed worst-case.
-Delta converters are often very good choices to read real-world signals as most signals from physical systems do not change abruptly.
-Some converters combine the delta and successive approximation approaches; this works especially well when high frequency components of the input signal are known to be small in magnitude.
+When starting conversions, the initial conversion time is proportional to the analog input voltage.
+Tracking converters are suitable for measuring low-frequency signals that have a maximum slew rate less than that of the DAC voltage at the maximum tracking slew rate.

 Pipelined

 A pipelined ADC (also called subranging quantizer) uses two or more conversion steps.
 First, a coarse conversion is done.
 In a second step, the difference to the input signal is determined with a DAC.
 This difference is then converted more precisely, and the results are combined in the last step.
 This can be considered a refinement of the successive-approximation ADC wherein the feedback reference signal consists of the interim conversion of a whole range of bits (for example, four bits) rather than just the next-most-significant bit.
 By combining the merits of the successive approximation and flash ADCs this type is fast, has a high resolution, and can be implemented efficiently.